-To put that all in perspective, the Fighting Irish are one of only seven teams in the nation that have made 10 NCAA Sweet 16 appearances since 1996-97, and one of just seven schools in NCAA Championship history to advance to the NCAA Women's Final Four four times.
-In addition, Notre Dame is one of only five schools to make at least four trips to the Final Four and go on to win at least one national championship.
+To put that all in perspective, the Fighting Irish are one of only seven teams in the nation that have made 10 NCAA Sweet 16 appearances since 1996-97, and one of just seven schools in NCAA Championship history to advance to the NCAA Women's Final Four five times.
+In addition, Notre Dame is one of only five schools to make at least five trips to the Final Four and go on to win at least one national championship.

 The Fighting Irish have posted four 30-win seasons (including a school-record 35 wins in 2011-12), nine 25-win campaigns and 26 20-win seasons during their storied history, including an astounding 432-135 (.762) record since 1995-96 (when they joined the BIG EAST Conference), averaging more than 25 wins per season during that time.